 What is the McKinsey Digital Assessment?

 The McKinsey Digital Assessment is a video game in which candidates are immersed in a simulation and need to make quick decisions with imperfect information to achieve a desired outcome.
 McKinsey states that the focus is not on selecting the candidates who get to the right answers but evaluating how candidates get to their solutions – similar to case interviews.
 In McKinsey’s words, the game demonstrates to them “how you think and approach problems.”

-Solve was developed with leading psychologists and game design experts at IMBELLUS.
+The McKinsey problem solving game was developed with leading psychologists and game design experts at IMBELLUS.
 The game captures all of the candidate’s actions, including mouse movements and the time when certain actions are taken.
 The overall score is determined by methodologies from data science across five key categories (detailed below).

 Candidates have 60 minutes to overcome three distinct challenges and demonstrate their problem solving skills.
 No prior business knowledge is needed.